myesn/awesome/README.md

 *   [jkfran/killport](https://github.com/jkfran/killport) - A command-line tool to easily kill processes running on a specified port.
 *   [svenstaro/miniserve](https://github.com/svenstaro/miniserve) - 🌟 For when you really just want to serve some files over HTTP right now!
 *   [swc-project/swc](https://github.com/swc-project/swc) - Rust-based platform for the Web
-*   [envio-cli/envio](https://github.com/envio-cli/envio) - Envio is a command-line tool that simplifies the management of environment variables across multiple profiles.
-It allows users to easily switch between different configurations and apply them to their current environment
+*   [envio-cli/envio](https://github.com/envio-cli/envio) - Envio is a modern and secure command-line tool that simplifies the management of environment variables
 *   [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 *   [Canop/broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees : https://dystroy.org/broot
 *   [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.